-Mobile Design: Content and the Great Web-based vs. Native Debate By Adam Churchill Originally published: Jan 10, 2012 This article is an excerpt from an interview that Adam Churchill had with Josh Clark.
+The Birth of Direct Manipulation Back then, we were limited to what we could do with touch.
+This was the birth of direct manipulation.
+Skeuomorphism That Frustrates.
+Mobile Design: Content and the Great Web-based vs. Native Debate.
+By Adam Churchill Originally published: Jan 10, 2012 This article is an excerpt from an interview that Adam Churchill had with Josh Clark.

-Josh Clark – Discoverability in Designing for Touch Podcast: Play in new window | Download (Duration: 39:14 — 20.6MB) [ Transcript Available ] While the traditional “mouse and cursor” interfaces are still in use, many of us are becoming familiar with touch-based interactions.
+Mobile Design Pattern Gallery's collections on Flickr.
+Josh Clark – Discoverability in Designing for Touch.
+Podcast: Play in new window | Download (Duration: 39:14 — 20.6MB) [ Transcript Available ] While the traditional “mouse and cursor” interfaces are still in use, many of us are becoming familiar with touch-based interactions.

 The power and capabilities of mobile and tablet devices are growing.
 Often, these devices are the more convenient alternative for users to access your content.
 But beyond accessing your information, how are they interacting with your design?
 Josh Clark, the author of Tapworthy, offers the notion that buttons are a hack.
 The problem?
 Josh shares his thoughts on designing for touch with Jared Spool in this podcast.
 As always we love to hear your thoughts.
 Recorded: December, 2011 [ Subscribe to our podcast via ←This link will launch the iTunes application.] [ Subscribe with other podcast applications.]
 Full Transcript.
 Jared Spool: Hello, everyone.
 Josh Clark: I’m doing great.
 Jared: Oh, I didn’t realize that.
 Josh: Yeah.
 Jared: Well, yes, in Internet years.